The compensation controversy

 David was quoted in the media as being ‘disgusted’ that Ian Callinan formed his opinion without even bothering to interview him.
 He said his rights were “completely abused” by Justice Callinan who made “extremely hurtful” comments in finding Bain had not proved his innocence “on the balance of probabilities”.
 Failing to allow a witness to respond to criticism was one of the reasons the 2012 report by Canadian judge Ian Binnie, was discarded by Judith Collins (on Robert Fisher’s advice).

 Joe Karam described Callinan’s report as a ‘train wreck’.
-He said it contained numerous issues of concern and that Callinan had made many of the same “mistakes” that Binnie was accused of.
+He said it contained numerous issues of concern and said Callinan had made many of the same “mistakes” that Binnie was accused of.
 He pointed out that whereas Binnie’s report was rejected because of these alleged ‘errors of principle’, Callinan’s was accepted – because it suited the Government’s stance on the case.
 The defence team informed the Government they intended to challenge the quality and integrity of Callinan’s report in court.
+See the Flaws in Callinan’s report.